tchojnacki/esolangs/brainfuck/README.md

 ## Features

-- Fully implemented lexer, parser, bytecode generator and interpreter.
+- Fully implemented lexer, parser, bytecode generator, optimizer and interpreter.
 - Can be used as a binary or library.
 - Covered by unit and integration tests.
 - Reading code from file, as an argument or from stdin.